Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 .brasilia.br Brasilia 3.0M

-Brazil has over 40 city-level domain extensions — geographic identifiers for municipalities from Sao Paulo (.sampa.br) to Boa Vista (.boavista.br, population 419,000).
-In our dataset, these city domains show roughly 100-176 entries each.
-Like the professional domains, they are barely used.
-Like the professional domains, they exist because CGI.br believes the namespace should reflect the structure of Brazilian society.
+Brazil has over 40 city-level domain extensions — geographic identifiers for municipalities from Sao Paulo (sampa.br) to Boa Vista (boavista.br, population 419,000).
+Like the professional zones, they hold only a trickle of registrations apiece.
+Like the professional zones, they exist because CGI.br believes the namespace should reflect the structure of Brazilian society.

 Restricted and Institutional Domains